LaunchYourVibe

 1 in 12 men have color vision deficiency

-LaunchYourVibe A-06
+LAUNCHYOURVIBE A-06

 Red/green distinctions are invisible to 8% of users.
 Always pair color with a second signal: an icon, a label, a pattern, or a shape.
 This applies to charts, status indicators, form errors, and any state communicated purely through hue.